 This backgammon windows game trains concentration and logical reasoning.
 Backgammon is an ancient, classic board game that never goes out of style.

-To begin, click the Small, Medium, or Large link under the picture at left.
-The game opens in a pop-up window.
+To begin, click the Small, Medium, or Large link or PLAY GAME button or HTML5/Mobile link under the picture at left.
+This opens the game in a pop-up window.

 Your goal is to move your backgammon chips clockwise or counterclockwise around the board until they are all stacked in the upper-right or lower-right section of the board.

 The chips are also known as checkers, draughts, stones, men, counters, pawns, discs, or pips.
 The direction you move depends on which color you are playing.
 Your computer opponent tries to do the same but in the opposite direction.

 This version of backgammon isn't bad.
 But for a really excellent one, check out 247 Backgammon.
 It's on this site, and it's free also.